sunatthegilddotcom/perovskites/README.md

 * Check for correlation between PL and diffusion length in perovskites

 *Secondary:*
-* Through correlating features to film lifetime, determine how to manufacture and optimally stable thin-film
+* Through correlating features to film lifetime, determine how to manufacture an optimally stable thin-film
 * Extract spatial PL features from images to be fed into a linear regression model for Ld75 prediction
+* Extract information for the PL images correlated to manufacturing processes

 ### Instructions:
 Check the [notebooks/visualize_PL_data.ipynb](notebooks/visualize_PL_data.ipynb) notebook.